 Health and senior living aren’t exactly the most exciting markets, but they have stable and growing demand due to the aging of the baby boomers.
 Over 10,000 boomers turn 65 every single day, and this generation will need more and more health services with each passing day.
 So, demographic trends are definitely on LTC’s side.

-LTC sports a dividend yield of 5.07%.
+LTC sports a dividend yield approaching 4.5%.
 And while that’s not mouthwateringly high, it’s not bad considering the low yields available in the bond market.
-And LTC’s dividend has grown every year since 2010.
-Over the past five years, LTC has raised its dividend at 6% annual clip.

 Type: Commercial REIT